harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 The number of apoplastic effectors of confidence level 0 is:
 0
 The number of secreted proteins of confidence level 0 is:
 0
+The number of TFs/TRs of confidence level 0 is:
+0

 Analysis of Bc1